mindhash/tir-samples/inference/performance/readme.md

   Request-level Inference is state-less shared nothing architecture.
 This helps us optimise engine like vLLM in isolation and scale horizontally without any drop in performance (assuming network routing and load balancing works as expected).

 ### Model Selection and GPU sizing
+- Choose FP8 version almost every time.
+If you have concerns around quality, generate a fp8 version by using your samples.
+If not, AWQ on average generally performs well.
+- The layout of GPU memory need for inference can be split into (static) and (dynamic) parts.
+The static part curresponds to overall memory used to store model and some functional elements around it.
+The dynamic part covers the per request memory requirement.

+  * static: (model size in parameters * bytes per parameter)
+  * per request: (prompt + generated tokens * 0.5MB to 1 MB per token)

+- When working with text based inference, per request memory is really important as it can help decide the no of requests engine can process at once.
+It can also impact the latency.
+For example, if you ask vLLM to load entire free space e.g. 80GB with requests before every batch iteration, you will experience with a higher TTFT (time to first token) request latency.
+So if TTFT is important to you, optimise for a batched tokens to match your latency requirement.
+On the other hand, if throughput is important (total tokens gpu generates per second) then go ahead and load up entire gpu before each iteration to utilise complete capacity(TFLOPS) of gpu.

 ### Batching
   - Control Batch Size: